-He joined the Domingo-Colburn-Stein Young Artist for the 2017/18 season, appearing as Moralès in Carmen and Marullo in Rigoletto.
+He joined LA Opera's young artist program in the 2017/18 season, appearing as Moralès in Carmen and Marullo in Rigoletto.
 His appearances for the 2018/19 season include Hormigon in El Gato Montes and Marchese d'Obigny in La Traviata.

 In the summer of 2018, he performed Figaro in The Barber of Seville with the Aspen Music Festival.